Research-Based

 The Whole Feast (formerly “The Whole Beast”) is a nose-to-tail protein blend created by The Fittest, a company owned by Brian Johnson (aka Liver King).

-Chances are, you’ve heard of the Liver King as he has grown quite the social media following with his barbaric videos and posts about primal nutrition, exercise, and the like.
+You’ve likely heard of the Liver King, who has cultivated a massive social media following with his primal videos and posts about ancestral nutrition, exercise, and lifestyle.

-The Fittest claims that The Whole Feast is the most complete protein supplement in existence due to its high-quality, nutrient-dense sources of protein, including beef, colostrum, bone, heart, blood (yes, blood), and more.
+The Fittest claims that The Whole Feast represents the most complete protein supplement available due to its high-quality, nutrient-dense protein sources, including beef, colostrum, bone, heart, blood (yes, blood), and more.

-The Whole Feast is supposed to mimic the nutrition our ancestors used to get after hunting down an animal and consuming all parts of it.
+The Whole Feast aims to replicate the nutrition our ancestors obtained after hunting an animal and consuming every part of it.

-Plus, all of these foods are sourced from animals born and raised without the use of pesticides, hormones, or antibiotics.
-And they also use a freeze-drying process to ensure that the nutrient quality of the ingredients isn’t compromised.
+Moreover, all ingredients are sourced from animals raised without pesticides, hormones, or antibiotics.
+They also employ a freeze-drying process to preserve the nutrient integrity of each ingredient.

-Ultimately, The Whole Feast is designed to help people in the modern world achieve better, strength, health, and vitality through its nutrient-rich, primal food sources.
+Ultimately, The Whole Feast is designed to help modern people achieve enhanced strength, health, and vitality through nutrient-rich, primal food sources.

 The Whole Feast Benefits

-The Whole Feast is generally advertised as a way to help people return to their fittest (strong, lean, and healthy) selves.
-And each part of the animal included in The Whole Feast is advertised to deliver specific benefits.
-These include:
+The Whole Feast is marketed as a way to help people return to their fittest (strong, lean, and healthy) selves.
+Each animal component included in The Whole Feast is advertised to deliver specific benefits:

 • Beef Protein- Enhanced Muscle and Strength